Published November 2015

-VCM is among the top twenty largest petrochemicals in world production.
+VCM is among the top twenty largest petrochemicals in terms of world production.
 The vinyls industry and VCM, as part of the chain, have a history of change; manufacturers have exited or consolidated and new firms have been created over the decades.
-Manufacturing technology has been improved from the standpoint of safety, the environment, quality and scale of production.
+Manufacturing technology has been improved from the standpoint of safety, the environment, quality, and scale of production.
 Ethylene dichloride (EDC), manufactured by chlorination and oxychlorination, is the feedstock for VCM production when made with ethylene.
 VCM is also produced directly from acetylene, a process long utilized in China—one of the largest consuming countries.
-While China is a very large manufacturer, the United States remains the largest VCM manufacturing region because of its low-production-cost position in chlorine and ethylene raw materials.
-The movement toward lower natural gas and feedstock costs for the vinyl chain in the U.S. and Canadian region, via shale gas, appears to be solidifying the region's position as one of the world's lowest-cost producers.

 The following pie chart shows world consumption of vinyl chloride monomer: